 Supporting the creation of greener cities

-Horticulture Innovation Australia (Hort Innovation) is working with various co-investors, and the nursery industry, to deliver never-before-seen research that explores links between well-being and green space, and efficiencies gained through utilising certain types of plants when landscaping.
+The Hort Frontiers Green Cities Fund, part of the Hort Frontiers strategic partnership initiative developed by Hort Innovation, is working with various co-investors, and the nursery industry, to deliver never-before-seen research that explores links between well-being and green space, and efficiencies gained through utilising certain types of plants when landscaping.

 As the Australian population continues to grow, along with green-space health links, urban developers and governments are becoming increasingly interested in greener communities.
 A lot is still unknown about the benefits of green space, such as what affect does it have on a student’s ability to study, and an individual’s mental health?
-Hort Innovation’s dedicated Green Cities Fund aims to help uncover some of the answers to these questions, providing research that can help inform government policy and nursery industry business decisions and customer advice.
+The Green Cities Fund aims to help uncover some of the answers to these questions, providing research that can help inform government policy and nursery industry business decisions and customer advice.

 Featured Green Cities Fund co-investment projects